First wāhine Māori stands for Ruapehu mayoralty

 Hadley-Chase said she represents diversity in multiple ways, including as tangata whenua, as a woman, and as a member of the LGBTQ community.

-Earlier in the year, she married Kathy Hadley, her partner of 20 years.
-The couple bought and re-opened the former Taumarunui café The Copper Tree, renaming it Café 75 after its location on Hakiaha St, and employing 12 people.
+Earlier in the year she married Kathy Hadley, her partner of 20 years.
+The couple bought and re-opened former Taumarunui café The Copper Tree, renaming it Café 75 after its location on Hakiaha St, and employing 12 people.

-"I know people who are coming to the hui who have never, ever voted in a local election and now they're coming to discuss perhaps even standing in those spaces," Hadley-Chase said.
+"I know people who are coming to the hui on Friday who have never, ever voted in a local election and now they're coming to discuss perhaps even standing in those spaces," Hadley-Chase said.

 The hui at Mōrero Marae will be held from 2pm-6pm.